saltasaurus/Checkers/Checkers/README.md

 # Introduction
-Checkers is a great game to learn basic strategy Checkers can be played locally or against an AI.
+Checkers is a great game to learn basic strategy\n Checkers can be played locally or against an AI.
 This is an implementation of TechWithTim's Checkers Tutorial Enjoy!